aimelive/text_recognition_app/README.md

 ```bash
 flutter pub get
 ```
+- Launch your emulator/simulator or physical device to be used
-- Run this command to launch the application in selected device (Emulator/Simulator or Physical device)
+- Run this command to launch the application in launched/selected device (Emulator/Simulator or Physical device)
 ```bash
 flutter run
 ```